 See the face that stops a nation, when Australia's most prestigious (not to say uncontroversial) art prize returns to the Art Gallery of NSW

 The Archibald Prize is the exhibition that stops a nation – well, a city anyway.
-Everyone has an opinion about who and what is most deserving of the $100,000 top gong – and the 2015 Archibald lineup features 51 portraits (culled from 830 entries) to argue over, featuring faces familiar and not, by big name, mid-career and emerging painters.
+Everyone has an opinion about who and what is most deserving of the $100,000 top gong – and the 2017 Archibald line-up (the 96th for the prize) features 43 portraits, culled from 822 entries, to argue over, featuring faces familiar and not, by big name, mid-career and emerging painters.

-Running concurrently in the gallery are the Wynne and Sulman Prize exhibitions – the former for landscape painting or figure sculpture, the latter for subject painting, genre painting or mural art.
+Running concurrently in the gallery are the Wynne and Sulman Prize exhibitions – the former for landscape painting or figurative sculpture, the latter for subject painting, genre painting or mural art.

 This year’s Wynne Prize is notable for its abundance of Aboriginal paintings, particularly from the Anangu Pitjantjatjara Yankunytjatjara (APY) lands – including winner Betty Kuntiwa Pumani from Antara in South Australia.

 This year’s Sulman Prize is busting with young talent selected by Sydney artist Tony Albert.
 Top gong was awarded to Joan Ross for her meditation on colonisation 'Oh history, you lied to me.'